-Many older homes are styled and furnished with antiques and artifacts that were indicative of the period the home was built.
+Many historic, older homes are styled and furnished with antiques and artifacts that were indicative of the period the home was built.
 Your furnishings are covered under the personal property coverage component in your policy, but certain expensive valuables are protected by a limited amount of coverage — also known as a sublimit.
-To increase the coverage limits for that antique china set or rug, you’ll need to add a scheduled personal property endorsement to your homeowners insurance policy.
+To increase the coverage limits for an antique china set or rug, you’ll need to add a scheduled personal property endorsement to your homeowners insurance policy.

-In the event of roof damage, some companies may only reimburse you for the roof’s actual cash value if it’s beyond a certain age, in some cases 10-to-15 years old.
+In the event of roof damage, some companies may only reimburse you for the roof’s actual cash value if it’s beyond a certain age, in some cases 10 to 15 years old.
 If that’s the case with your home, check with your insurance company to see if the roof is covered for its replacement cost.
 If it’s not, check to see if your insurer offers roof replacement cost coverage for an additional premium.

 If your homeowners insurance premiums are making your home unaffordable, you should first ask your insurance agent what the culprit is.
 Often the solution is something as simple as raising your deductible, but there are a number of other ways to lower your premiums.